 You're appreciated for your qualities, talents and attributes, and admired/respected for the woman you've become.
 He's extremely attentive at first, and wants to be with you constantly, which is like music to your soul.
-As this courtship picks up speed, you feel lucky to have found such a considerate, thoughtful, loving man~ but as you begin trusting that his pronouncements of love are genuine and start envisioning your future together, things change.
+As this courtship picks up speed, you feel lucky to have found such a considerate, thoughtful, loving man~ but as you begin trusting that his pronouncements of love are genuine and start envisioning your future together, your dynamic changes pretty quickly.

-As soon as a Borderline senses you're really His, he distances himself, shuts down or finds fault with you.
+As soon as a Borderline senses he doesn't have to compete with other men for your attention and you're really His, he distances himself, shuts down or finds fault with you.
 Your first mistake, is thinking that's about You!

 The Borderline brings a whole lot of unfinished business from his childhood, into your relationship dynamic--which was certainly no exception, in my brief interlude with this kind of male:

 The brunt of his unhealed pain concerning the loss of other attachments was transferred onto me--which couldn't help but create speed-bumps; he'd tried to monitor/control my eating, for one!
 His father ("The Doctor") died of arterial disease, and his wife gained a huge amount of weight during their marriage.
-Two sizable abandonments, for sure--but while I'd gently point out that this stuff didn't belong with me, and assured him I wouldn't get fat or die anytime soon, this issue arose constantly!
+Two sizable abandonments, for sure--but while I'd gently point out that this stuff didn't belong with me, and assured him I wouldn't get fat or die anytime soon, this issue arose constantly (like when we shared a meal and he thought I was consuming too much food, or I wanted to treat myself to a dessert)!
 Resolving it, typically took hours.

-Mostly, our time together was marvelous, but these dialogues became exhausting--like working on my days off.
+Mostly, our time together was marvelous, but the disruptive dialogues became exhausting.
+It felt like I was working on my days off.
 No question, I was doing all the heavy emotional lifting in that relationship.
 Tears streamed down his face, whenever I'd try to engage him on any topic we were struggling with--no matter how soft my approach!
 This was his method of shutting-down, and deflecting resolution.
 When we'd finally get close to a breakthrough, he'd kitchen-sink me (re-referencing former issues that had already been fully discussed and resolved) in his effort to throw me off track, and maintain control.
 To be honest, I had recognized his narcissism early on, and foolishly thought I could handle it--but this control issue kept rearing its ugly little head, and it was profoundly injurious to our bond.